Frank Lipscomb: Cricket

 Like his father, Lipscomb was a right-arm fast bowler and was described by Lord Harris as a "tearaway" bowler.
-He made his first-class debut for Kent against Yorkshire in 1882 at Bramall Lane, being called in to the side despite having played little recognised cricket at the time.
+He made his first-class debut for Kent against Yorkshire in 1882 at Bramall Lane, being selected despite having played little recognised cricket at the time.
 He took three wickets on debut, and 27 in total in the eight first-class matches he played in his first season.
 He played five matches in 1883, taking 17 wickets, and another four for Kent in 1884, taking eight wickets.
 He was awarded his county cap in 1884.

 Lipscomb's best bowling figures in first-class cricket were five wickets for the cost of 19 runs (5/19) against Surrey at Mote Park in 1884, when he and Jimmy Wootton bowled unchanged to dismiss Surrey for 44 on a wicket described by The Times as "treacherous" and on which 24 wickets fell on the same day.
-Like his father, Lipscomb played as an amateur and made most of his appearances for Kent, playing 16 of his 18 first-class matches for the side.
-He played club cricket for Tunbridge Wells, Tonbridge Town and Town Malling and made appearances for the Gentlemen of Kent as well as making a single first-class appearance for the United Eleven in 1882 and for WG Grace's XI in 1884, both against touring Australian sides.
+Like his father, Lipscomb played as an amateur, and made most of his appearances for Kent, playing 16 of his 18 first-class matches for them.
+He played club cricket for Tunbridge Wells, Tonbridge Town, and Town Malling.
+He made appearances for the Gentlemen of Kent, and also a single first-class appearance for the United England Eleven in 1882, and for W. G. Grace's XI in 1884, both against Australian touring teams.